dhh1128/vvp/draft-hardman-verifiable-voice-protocol.md

 Understanding the workflow in VVP requires a careful definition of roles related to the protocol.
 The terms that follow have deep implications for the mental model, and their meaning in VVP may not match casual usage.

-### Allocation Holder
-An *allocation holder* controls how a phone number is used, in the eyes of a regulator.
-Enterprises and consumers that make and receive calls with phone numbers they legitimately control are the most obvious category of allocation holders, and are called direct *telephone number users* (*TNUs*).
-Range holders hold allocations for numbers that have not yet been assigned; they don't make or receive calls with these numbers, and are therefore not TNUs, but they are still allocation holders.

-It is possible for an ecosystem to include other parties as allocation holders (e.g., wholesalers, aggregators).
-However, many regulators dislike this outcome, and prefer that such parties broker allocations without actually holding the allocations directly.

-### Callee {#TP}
+### Callee
-For a given phone call, a *callee* (also referred to as a *terminating party* or *TP*) receives the call.
+For a given phone call, a *callee* receives the SIP INVITE.
 Typically one callee is targeted, but multiparty SIP flows allow INVITEs to multiple callees, either directly or via a conference server (see {{RFC4353}} and {{RFC4575}}).
 A callee can be an individual consumer or an organization.
 The direct service provider of the callee is the *terminating service provider* (*TSP*).
 In many use cases for VVP, callers attempt to prove things to callees, and callees and their service providers use VVP primarily with a verifier mindset.
 However, enterprises or call centers that accept inbound calls from individuals may want assurance to flow the other direction; hence, VVP supports optional evidence about callees as well.

 ### Originating Party {#OP}
 An *originating party* (*OP*) controls the first *session border controller* (*SBC*) that processes an outbound call, and therefore builds the VVP passport that cites evidence about the caller.

 It may be tempting to equate the OP with "the caller", and in some perspectives this could be true.
 However, this simple equivalence lacks nuance and doesn't always hold.
 In a VVP context, it is more accurate to say that the OP creates a SIP INVITE {{RFC3261}} with explicit, provable authorization from the party accountable for calls on the originating phone number.
 The OP originates the VVP protocol, but not always the call on the handset.

 It may also be tempting to associate the OP with an organizational identity like "Company X".
-While this is not wrong, and is in fact used in high-level descriptions in this specification, in its most careful definition, the cryptographic identity of an OP should be more narrow.
+While this is not wrong, the precise cryptographic identity of an OP should be narrower.
 It typically corresponds to a single service operated by an IT department within (or outsourced but operating at the behest of) Company X, rather than to Company X generically.
 This narrowness limits cybersecurity risk, because a single service operated by Company X needs far fewer privileges than the company as a whole.
 Failing to narrow identity appropriately creates vulnerabilities in some alternative approaches.
 The evidence securing VVP MUST therefore prove a valid relationship between the OP's narrow identity and the broader legal entities that stakeholders more naturally assume and understand.

 The service provider associated with an OP is called the *originating service provider* (*OSP*).
 For a given phone call, there may be complexity between the hardware that begins a call and the SBC of the OP -- and there may also be many layers, boundaries, and transitions between OSP and TSP.

 ### Accountable Party {#AP}
-For a given call, the *accountable party* (*AP*) is the organization or individual (the TNU) that has the right to use the originating phone number, according to the regulator of that number.
+For a given call, the *accountable party* (*AP*) is the organization or individual that has the right to use the originating phone number, according to the regulator of that number.
 When a callee asks, "Who's calling?", they have little interest in the technicalities of the OP, and it is almost always the AP that they want to identify.
 The AP is accountable for the call, and thus "the caller", as far as the regulator and the callee are concerned.

 APs can operate their own SBCs and therefore be their own OPs.
 However, APs can also use a UCaaS provider that makes the AP-OP relationship indirect.
 Going further, a business can hire a call center, and delegate to the call center the right to use its phone number.
 In such a case, the business is the AP, but the call center is the OP that makes calls on its behalf.
 None of these complexities alter the fact that, from the callee's perspective, the AP is "the caller".
 The callee chooses to answer or not, based on their desire to interact with the AP.
 If the callee's trust is abused, the regulator and the callee both want to hold the AP accountable.